MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Jobs.md

 object contains useful information about the job, but it does not contain the job results.

-Save the job object in a variable, and then use it with the other **Job** cmdlets to manage the background job.
+You can save the job object in a variable and then use it with the other **Job** cmdlets to manage the background job.
 The following command starts a job object and saves the resulting job object in the `$job` variable.

 ```powershell
 $job = Start-Job -ScriptBlock {Get-Process}